andgitisaac/telenav-spellChecker/README.md

 ## Others
 This project front end was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project whole work was credit from https://blog.logrocket.com/creating-an-app-with-react-and-django/.
+This project credit from https://blog.logrocket.com/creating-an-app-with-react-and-django/.

 ## Available Scripts for front end